 The extent of exchange is also affected by complex formation.
 By forming suitable complexes it is possible to change the tendency of a particular metal ion to remain on the exchange column.
-As the tendency of unhydrated ions to form complex increases, their ability to remain on resin decreases.
+As the tendency of unhydrated ions to form complexes increases, their ability to remain on resin decreases.
 Complex formation can even alter the charge carried by ions, making separation possible.
-For E.g. Zn2+ and Mg2+ can be separated on column using 6M HCl which forms complex [ZnCl4]2+.
+For E.g. Zn2+ and Mg2+ can be separated into column using 6M HCl which forms complex [ZnCl4]2+.

 Concentration of solution

 From the expression of the selectivity coefficient, it is evident, that the more the concentration of an exchangeable ion in solution, the more will be the concentration of an ion in the resin phase.
 Hence, the higher the concentration of ions in the solution, the greater the exchange.

 Effect of pH

 The affinity of resin towards ions depends upon the PH of the solution.
 This is especially important when the resin is weakly acidic or weakly basic.
 Weakly acidic resins containing (-COOH or –OH) groups bind protons more strongly than other ions.
 Consequently, their ion-exchange capacity increases with an increase in pH

 Following are the applications of Ion Exchange Chromatography

 The hardness of the water is due to the pressure of Ca+2 ions and Mg+2 ions.
 Thus, by exchanging Ca+2 ions and Mg+2 ions with Na+1of resin the water which comes out from the column becomes soft.